Teacher of Music & Commercial/Music Technology

 Apply

-Tring Park School is committed to safeguarding and promoting the welfare of children and expect all staff to share this commitment.
-The successful applicant will be subject to an enhanced DBS check.
+Tring Park School is committed to safeguarding and promoting the welfare of children and the successful applicant will be subject to an enhanced DBS check.
 It is an offence to apply for a role if you are barred from engaging in regulated activity with children.
 Shortlisted candidates will be asked to complete a self-declaration form relating to any criminal record or information that would make them unsuitable to work with children.
-We’re committed to creating an inclusive workplace that promotes and values diversity, with an environment where staff can thrive, regardless of their background.
-For information on how we will use your personal information during the recruitment process, please see the Staff Privacy Notice.